|Course Length:||3 Years Full-Time|

 |Location:||St James', Manchester|

-- A programme delivered primarily in Manchester in collaboration with The North West Ambulance Service (NWAS) and accredited by the Health and Care Professions Council (HCPC);
+- A programme delivered primarily in Manchester in collaboration with The North West Ambulance Service (NWAS) and approved by the Health and Care Professions Council (HCPC);

 - Qualify as a paramedic to the required clinical, professional and academic standards;